decentraland/adr/content/ADR-137-new-friend-request.md

 This initiative will require a cross team effort that will include the following teams:

 - Explorer: for the UI, UI functionalities and integration with Kernel.
-- dServices: for the creation of new functionalities required such as obtaining the info of the received and sent friend requests from backend to kernel (dates, profile pictures, mutual friends, etc.)…
+- dServices: for the creation of new functionalities required such as obtaining the info of the received and sent friend requests from backend to kernel (dates, profile pictures, mutual friends, etc.).

-More in detail the different responsibilities will be covered in the analysis of each part of the feature.
+In more detail the different responsibilities will be covered in the analysis of each part of the feature.
 A tag to the respective team will be placed next to each functionality.

 ## Approach
 For this to work we need to synchronize the information between the Renderer, Kernel and Matrix servers.